LimeTrading/docs/source/includes/_application.md

 investment | Investment experience questionnaire affiliatons | Affiliations information required by law to prevent market manipulation.
-Set to true if you or any immediate family member (spouse, brother, sister, parent, child, mother-in-law, sister-in-law, brother-in-law, daugher-in-law, son-in-law), or other person who supports you or who you support to a material extent, or an additional account holder, is a person described here. legal_issues | Legal issues background documents | Documents binaries encoded as base64
+Set to true if you or any immediate family member (spouse, brother, sister, parent, child, mother-in-law, sister-in-law, brother-in-law, daugher-in-law, son-in-law), or other person who supports you or who you support to a material extent, or an additional account holder, is a person described here. legal_issues | Legal issues background agreements | Agreements and signatures.
+Set to true if the corresponding document is read and agreed to. documents | Documents binaries encoded as base64